Eddie Johnson (punter)

-Edward Lynn Johnson (born March 2, 1981) is a former professional American and Canadian football punter.
-He most recently played for the Saskatchewan Roughriders of the Canadian Football League (CFL).
-He was drafted by the Minnesota Vikings in the sixth round of the 2003 NFL Draft.
+Edward Lynn Johnson (born March 2, 1981) is an American former professional football punter.
+He was selected by the Minnesota Vikings in the sixth round of the 2003 NFL draft.
 He played college football at Idaho State.

-Johnson has also been a member of the Cincinnati Bengals, New York Giants, Jacksonville Jaguars, Washington Redskins, Denver Broncos, Detroit Lions and Toronto Argonauts.
+Johnson was also a member of the Cincinnati Bengals, New York Giants, Jacksonville Jaguars, Washington Redskins, Denver Broncos, Detroit Lions, Toronto Argonauts and Saskatchewan Roughriders.

-Early years
+Early life

 Attended Newport Harbor High School in Newport, California.
 There he became a three-year letter-winner, averaging 42.3 yards per kick as a senior, and earning all-state, all-county, and All-Sea View honors.

 College career

 Began his college career at Orange Coast College, where he lettered as a kicker and backup quarterback for two seasons.
 Averaged 38 yards per punt as a freshman (1999) and over 40 yards per kick as a sophomore (2000).
 Had one of the finest NCAA seasons by a punter, earning first-team All-America in 2001, as he led the nation with a 46.3-yard gross average with a net of 44.3.
 Posted a 45.7-yard average in 2002 with a long of 80 yards, adding eight touchbacks and 15 punts inside the 20.
 Also handled kickoff duties for the Bengals and recorded touchbacks on nearly 75 percent of his kickoffs.
 He also majored in sports medicine.